MaxNaeg/safe_lab_agents/README.md

 It will go through a series of measurements, will try to analyze, form hypotheses, run simulations, produce plots, and so on.
 Finally it converges on the assessment that this device has a Lorentzian transmission spectrum.

 To finish, type `/exit` in `Claude Code`, and then `exit` again in the terminal.
 This last `exit` takes you out of the sandbox, back to the folder where you started.
-Now inside the `shared` subfolder you will find all kinds of files.
+Now inside the `shared` subfolder you will find all kinds of files, representing the data that were taken.
 Since we switched on auto-logging, we can generate a nice report of the experiment, using `agent report shared/auto_log/ --open`.

 ![Terminal window showing a freshly launched Claude Code instance](docs/figures_mini_example/fig_auto_log.jpg)